Inland taipan: Distribution and habitat

-The inland taipan inhabits the black soil plains in the semi-arid regions where Queensland and South Australia borders converge.
+The inland taipan inhabits the black soil plains in the semiarid regions where the Queensland and South Australia borders converge.

 In Queensland, the snake has been observed in Channel Country region (e.g., Diamantina National Park, Durrie Station, Morney Plains Station and Astrebla Downs National Park) and in South Australia it has been observed in the Marree-Innamincka NRM District (e.g., Goyder Lagoon Tirari Desert, Sturt Stony Desert, Coongie Lakes, Innamincka Regional Reserve and Oodnadatta).
 An isolated population also occurs near Coober Pedy, South Australia.

-There are two old records for localities further south-east, i.e., the junction of the Murray and Darling Rivers in northwestern Victoria (1879) and Bourke, New South Wales, (1882); however the species has not been observed in either state since then.
+Two old records exist for localities further south-east, i.e., the junction of the Murray and Darling Rivers in northwestern Victoria (1879) and Bourke, New South Wales (1882), but the species has not been observed in either state since then.

 Conservation status

 Like every Australian snake, the inland taipan is protected by law.

-Conservation status for the snake has been assessed for the IUCN Red List for the first time in July 2017, and in 2018 designated as least concern, stating "This species is listed as Least Concern, as it is widespread and overall it is not considered to be declining.
+Conservation status for the snake was assessed for the IUCN Red List for the first time in July 2017, and in 2018, was designated as least concern, stating, "This species is listed as least concern, as it is widespread and overall, it is not considered to be declining.
 Although the impact of potential threats requires further research, these are likely to be localized within the snake's range."

 The inland taipan's conservation status has also been designated by Australian official sources: